When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Appendix: Numerical Methods

-To proceed we integrate the system of $2 \times \mathcal{I}$ coupled ordinary differential equations, given by Equations \eqref{eq:DiscretisedODEb}--\eqref{eq:DiscretisedODEe}, through time using Julia's DifferentialEquations.jl~\citep{Rackauckas2017}.
-In all cases we use standard tolerance choices with Heun's method, and automatic time stepping.
-All numerical results presented correspond to $\delta = 0.5$, and additional results (not shown) indicate that this choice leads to grid-independent results for the problems that we consider.
+The resulting $2\mathcal{I}$ coupled ordinary differential equations, Equations \eqref{eq:DiscretisedODEb}--\eqref{eq:DiscretisedODEe}, are integrated in Julia using DifferentialEquations.jl~\cite{Rackauckas2017}.
+We use Heun's method with standard tolerances and automatic time stepping.
+All results use $\delta=0.5$, which gives grid-independent results for the problems considered.

 \textbf{Data Accessibility} Julia implementations within Jupyter notebooks for all computations are available on GitHub at \href{https://github.com/ProfMJSimpson/RandomWalkTrajectories}{https://github.com/ProfMJSimpson/RandomWalkTrajectories}.